Editor’s Note: This post was originally published in October 2020 and has been updated for accuracy and comprehensiveness as of June 2023.

 On the other hand, direct mail envelope design usually gives you some more flexibility because there’s more room.That means more opportunities to use papers, inks, finishes, as well as other tactics, to stand out in the customer’s mailbox and avoid being tossed into the recycling bin.

-To increase your chances of success and good ROI, here are some direct mail design best practices to consider when planning your campaigns.
+To increase your chances of success and good ROI, here are some direct mail design tips and best practices to consider when planning your campaigns.

 1. Set Up a Visual Hierarchy